siriuz42/CSGS/README.md

 # Cornell Statistics Graduate Society (SGS)

-This repo is for restoring files for CGS.
+This repo is for restoring files for Cornell Statistics Graduate Society.
+Currently under management of Yichen Zhou.